NBA Rumors: Dwight Howard May Have Just Moved One Step Closer To Rejoining The Los Angeles Lakers

 “If the Lakers want to stick to that plan, they’d need to waive Cousins to replace him with another center to complement JaVale McGee and Anthony Davis sliding over from power forward,” the report noted.

-The Lakers have yet to give any public indication as to what they will do to replace Cousins, who was on his second straight one-year deal as he tries to prove that he can full regain his All-Star form after a series of devastating injuries that also includes a torn Achilles.
+The Lakers have yet to give any public indication as to what they will do to replace Cousins, who was on his second straight one-year deal as he tries to prove that he can fully regain his All-Star form after a series of devastating injuries that also includes a torn Achilles.

 Lakers granted permission by Memphis Grizzlies to speak to Dwight Howard, per reporthttps://t.co/258kcY6zb1 pic.twitter.com/d4e9e1hw1R